ollama/ollama/examples/privategpt/README.md

 # privateGPT with Llama 2 Uncensored

-> Note: this example is a simplified version of [PrivateGPT](https://github.com/imartinez/privateGPT) that works with Llama 2 Uncensored.
+> Note: this example is a slightly modified version of PrivateGPT using models such as Llama 2 Uncensored.
+All credit for PrivateGPT goes to Iván Martínez who is the creator of it, and you can find his GitHub repo [here](https://github.com/imartinez/privateGPT).

 ### Setup